Top Ways To House Train Your New Dog

 Developing an understanding of your dog’s bathroom-related cues is essential for effective house training.
 Observe your dog’s behavior closely to identify signs that they need to eliminate.
 Common cues include restlessness, circling, sniffing the ground, or suddenly leaving the room.
 By recognizing these cues, you can quickly redirect your dog to the appropriate spot and reward them for eliminating in the right place.

-See also Benefits Of Regular Exercise For Your Dog
+See also 5 Tips For Leash Training Your Dog

 Teaching your dog to communicate their needs